 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business' capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

-Gross margins have been relatively stable over the last year, averaging 65.6%.
-Analog Devices's gross margins remain one of the highest in the semiconductor industry, driven by strong pricing power from its differentiated chips.
+Gross margins have been trending up over the last year, averaging 65.2%.
+These are some of the best margins in the semiconductor sector, driven by strong pricing power from its differentiated, value-add products.

-Operating margins have been trending up over the last year, averaging 50.6%.
-Analog Devices's margins remain one of the highest in the semiconductor industry, driven by its highly efficient operating model's economies of scale.
+Analog Devices's operating margins have been trending up over the last year, averaging 50.3%.
+On top of that, the company's margins are some of the highest in the semiconductor industry, driven by its highly efficient operating model and economies of scale.

 Earnings, Cash & Competitive Moat

 As you can see above, Analog Devices produced $3.69 billion in free cash flow over the last 12 months, an eye-popping 28.7% of revenue.
 This is a great result; Analog Devices's free cash flow conversion places it among the best semiconductor companies and, if sustainable, puts the company in an advantageous position to invest in new products while remaining resilient during industry downturns.